 There is a lot of ways to approach design testing and it’s the UX designer’s role to choose the right way for the specific product.
 Launching a feature only for a group of customers (either specifically targeted or randomly chosen ones) is one of the most popular ways to run tests, but surely not the only one.

 A UX designer should be also familiar with using heatmap software (e.g. Hotjar), running automated A/B tests (e.g. with Crazy Egg or Hello Bar), and researching data from manual tests.
-The last one is especially crucial — in the world where everything can be calculated and turned into numbers, your UX designer should not be afraid of trying to understand your customers by spending a few hours reviewing an Excel sheet with test results.
+The last one is especially crucial — in a world where everything can be calculated and turned into numbers, your UX designer should not be afraid of trying to understand your customers by spending a few hours reviewing an Excel sheet with test results.

 Soft UX designer skills